GoogleCloudPlatform/ops-agent/integration_test/README.md

 ### Setup (User Credentials)

-To give the tests credentials to be able to access google APIs as you, run the following command and do what it says:
+To give the tests credentials to be able to access Google APIs as you, run the following command and do what it says:

 ```
-gcloud auth application-default login
+gcloud --billing-project="${PROJECT}" auth application-default login
 ```

 That's it!
 Now the test commands should be able to authenticate as you.

-NOTE: this way of using user credentials is new and may have unforseen problems, particularly due to which projects get used for billing.
+NOTE: this way of using user credentials is new and may have unforseen problems.
-However, it is much easier than setting up a service account and rotating service account keys periodically.

 ### Setup (Service Account Credentials)